EARLY BRAIN AND CHILD DEVELOPMENT

 In response to this evolving understanding and a dramatic increase in research on early brain and child development, an expert workgroup of pediatricians and public health professionals revised five modules to provide the latest key information and resources on early brain development, toxic stress, ACEs, parenting and how to be an advocate in your community.
 In addition, a sixth supplementary module was created with a specific focus on the role of public health professionals.
 Each module includes useful information and in-depth resources throughout the first five modules for public health professionals.
 The sixth module can be accessed alone to gain an overview of the role of the public health professional in supporting and improving early brain and child development.

-These modules are flexible and adaptable to a variety of needs and situations: group presentations and discussions and individual learners are both intended audiences.
-Some of you may be familiar with these concepts but require a framework to be able to effectively share this information with others.
-For others, this may be largely novel information that you will review on your own.
-I think youll find that these modules will give you a good foundation for understanding the principles of EBCD.
+These modules are flexible and adaptable to a variety of needs and situations: audiences may include group presentations and discussions and individual learners.
+Some attendees may be familiar with these concepts, but require a framework to be able to effectively share this information with others.
+For others, this may be largely novel information for independent review— these modules offer a good foundation for understanding the principles of EBCD.

-Each module is designed to take about 45 minutes, incorporate real time learning, as well as to be fun and interactive.
+Each module is designed to take about 45-60 minutes, incorporate "real time" learning, as well as to be fun and interactive.
 While each guide is unique to the content of the specific training module, they also include intentional repetition of key themes and follow a similar format.
-Upon completion of each training module, I encourage you to have your attendees complete the evaluation form and send it to the AAP so that we may continue to review and refine the content of the modules.
+Upon completion of each training module, you are encouraged to have your attendees complete the evaluation form and send it to the AAP so that we may continue to review and refine the content of the modules.
 We view you as an important partner in our efforts to provide training on EBCD and value your feedback.
-Please dont hesitate to contact the EBCD staff at email@example.com or 847/434-7941 regarding any questions you may have or if you would like to share your comments and input with us.
+Please don't hesitate to contact the AAP staff member, Charlotte Zia, at